casonadams/alacritty-shell/README.md

 alacritty-shell is a dynamic theme chooser based on the `alacritty.yml` `schemes:` setttings

-Themes need to be defined for this pluging to work correctly see:
+To create a custom theme see:
 [Alacritty themes wiki](https://github.com/casonadams/alacritty-shell/wiki/Themes)

-## example install with zinit
+## zinit

 ```zsh
 zinit wait lucid for \